xingchen0123/xingchen0123.github.io/index.md

 My research has appeared or is forthcoming in ***World Development, Research & Politics, Journal of Development Economics, Governance***, and other journals.

 ## Research Interests
+- Fields: Public Policy, Political Behavior, Political Economy
-- Political Economy, Political Psychology, Public Opinion, Environmental Economics and Politics
+- Topics: The Psychology of Politics, Information and Technology, Public Opinion, Environmental Policy

 ## Employment
 -  Assistant professor, School of International Relations and Public Affairs, Fudan University, 2020-present